webmaven/conference/conferences/pycon_ve.rst

-Now, the real deal was finding a sponsor for the flying tickets and the Hotel for the international speakers. Érico accepted staying at my place and Facundo was comming with his family, so I needed to find a bigger room.
+Now, the real deal was finding a sponsor for the flying tickets and the Hotel for the international speakers. Érico accepted staying at my place and Facundo was coming with his family, so I needed to find a bigger room.
 I wrote a couple of emails to several companies that work with Python based technologies and I finally got them to pay for the tickets and the Hotel for Facundo & family.